-24 February 2022 reconstructed: Facility No. 1, or All power in Zelenskyy’s bunker
+24 February 2022 reconstructed.
+Episode 3.
+Facility No. 1, or All power in Zelenskyy’s bunker

-24 February 2022 reconstructed: Facility No. 1, or All power in Zelenskyy's bunker
+24 February 2022 reconstructed.
+Episode 3.
+Facility No. 1, or All power in Zelenskyy's bunker

 "On 23 February 2022, we were sitting in the president's office.
 It was another 'invasion'.
 There were several times when it could have happened.
 We sat in the president's office until about 01:00 and waited.
 We waited, and nothing happened.
 I was the first to give up and say that I was going home to sleep."
 Davyd Arakhamiia, head of the Servant of the People parliamentary faction, recounts the night before the full-scale invasion.